 '''

-:input-contract (integerp x)

-:output-contract (integerp (! x))
+(definec ! (x :int) :int

 (if (equal x 0)

 1

-( x (! (- x 1)))))
+( x (! (- x 1))))

 '''

 ACL2s complains about something (termination), so you can turn off testing and revert to program mode as follows.
-Note: it is important to turn off testing before you going to program mode.
+Note: it is important to turn off testing before going to program mode to avoid stack overflows, timeouts and other unpleasant consequences of testing non-terminating code.